 Visit home of Ivan Hribar – a legendary Ljubljana mayor

-In April this year it has been 80 years since the six-time mayor of Ljubljana, Ivan Hribar committed suicide after the Italian fascist troops entered the city.
+It has been over 80 years since the six-time mayor of Ljubljana, Ivan Hribar committed suicide after the Italian fascist troops entered the city.
 At the age of 90, he jumped into the Ljubljanica River.

 The final act of love